-Zero was hunched over his paper trying to draw the trees out in front of him.
-He licked his lips completely engrossed in what he was doing.
+Zero was hunched over his paper, trying to draw the trees in front of him.
+He licked his lips, completely engrossed in what he was doing.

 “Not bad for a beginner.
-You actually have a knack of this.
+You have a knack for this.
 Are you sure you don’t take drawing classes?”

 Zero nodded his head no. “I’m just following what you just said.
 To follow the outline of the tree with my sight.”
 His drawing was becoming clearer and more detailed.
-M2 was impressed on how quick Zero was picking up the skill even though he was a beginner.
-“This skill will definitively come in handy in drafting up dungeon maps.”
+M2 was impressed with how quickly Zero picked up the skill, even though he was a beginner.
+“This skill will come in handy in drafting dungeon maps.”

 For the next couple of hours, Zero continued to draw his picture till he completed his drawing.
-With a final touch, he signed the bottom of the drawing with his signature and placed it in his Drezo Regalia’s History book that he was working on for his quest.
+Then, with a final touch, he signed the bottom of the drawing with his signature and placed it in his Drezo Regalia’s History book that he was working on for his quest.

 Skill Level 1

-Using a pencil and a pen, one has learned how to create simple shapes, lines, and symbols.
+One has learned how to create simple shapes, lines, and symbols using a pencil and a pen.

 + 1 art stats

-+ Low chance of bringing up past memories when look upon.
++ Low chance of bringing up memories when looked upon.

 “This game has so many hidden features that I’m not surprised.”

 “You and me both.”
-M2 leaned backwards onto his hands.
+M2 leaned back onto his hands.
 “Have you ever heard about the Seed before?”

 Zero was silent.
-He was very skeptical that anyone who brought up anything that had to do with the seed and were Adventurer were someone to be very cautious around.
-Especially because he was kidnapped and brought to the Psychic Academy for Seeders like him.
-If he wasn’t careful, M2 could be an insider for the Academy that he was in.
-It’s been a couple of hours in the new Embryo Type II Machine and Zero had brought the cat people not too far away from the hidden Draconis Village.
+He was very skeptical that anyone who brought up anything that had to do with the seed and was Adventurer was someone to be very cautious around.
+Especially because he was kidnapped and brought to the Psychic Academy for Seeders like him, if he wasn’t careful, M2 could be an insider for the Academy he was in.
+It’s been a couple of hours in the new Embryo Type II Machine, and Zero had brought the cat people not too far away from the hidden Draconis Village.

-They only need a good day’s walk to get to the hidden Village.
-In the time it’s going to take to get there, he hoped nothing would happen, but he knew that could be too much to ask for.
-Zero, M2 and the Cat people had ran into quite a few monsters running through the Forgotten Forest.
-From worm monsters, lizard types, spiders, and even a few flying bats were a trouble in itself.
+They only need a good day’s walk to get to the hidden village.
+In the time it was going to take to get there, he hoped nothing would happen, but he knew that could be too much to ask for.
+Zero, M2, and the Cat people had run into several monsters through the Forgotten Forest.
+From worm monsters, lizard types, spiders, and even a few flying bats were trouble.

-The best part about the cat people was they were strong warriors and they helped fight off larger level monsters pretty easily.
+The best part about the cat people was that they were strong warriors and helped fight off larger-level monsters pretty easily.
 Walking through the forest was like a walk in the park.
 What did slow them down was that the cat people had a short attention span.
 They would go out and chase after butterflies, bugs, and even flying bat monsters.
 It got so bad one of the bat monsters had a heart attack from being batted around like a toy.

 “Yes.
-There are quite a few rumors going around that supernatural things have been happening around the world because of it.
-I believe it could possibly be some kind of bug in the game.”
+Several rumors are going around that supernatural things have been happening worldwide.
+I believe it could be some kind of bug in the game.”

-“It could be or just a random data don’t you think?”
+“It could be random data, don’t you think?”

-“There is a security lock beyond the modern day encryption.
-The strange part about it, the Seed seems to be alive.”
+“There is a security lock beyond the modern-day encryption.
+But, the strange part about it, the Seed seems to be alive.”

 “The Seed is alive?
-That’s sounds a bit far-fetched don’t you think?”
+That sounds a bit far-fetched, don’t you think?”

 “Not when you see it on screen.”

-“I don’t think that would be a wise idea to endeavor.”
+“I don’t think that would be wise to endeavor.”

-M2 curiously turned towards his head and stared at Zero wondering what he just said.
+M2 curiously turned towards his head and stared at Zero, wondering what he had just said.